 The process of applying to a graduate school often entails asking a lot of questions to ensure that you pick the school that's right for you.
 We realize this and have provided some frequently asked questions below for our master's and doctoral programs.
 Since these are by no means exhaustive, please feel free to email us with any additional questions you may have.
-Or call us at 212.960.0810.
+Or call us at 833-241-GRAD (4723).

 When is your application deadline?
 How early should I apply?

 Wurzweiler School of Social Work has "rolling admissions."
-Applicants are currently submitting applications and receiving decisions for both Spring 2015 and Block 2015 MSW Programs.
+Applicants are currently submitting applications and receiving decisions for Summer 2017 and Fall 2017 programs.